rusty-snake/tricks/CONTRIBUTING.md

 sudo dnf install ruby ruby-devel rubygem-bundler rubygem-json rubygem-bigdecimal
 ```

-You can the clone this repo, install jekyll and run it.
+You can then clone this repo, install jekyll and run it.

 ```bash
 git clone https://github.com/rusty-snake/tricks.git